 How much does tooth bonding cost?

 The cost of your dental bonding treatment will depend on a few factors.
-If you have dental insurance and the procedure is needed to preserve the tooth or restore function, then your insurance will likely offer some coverage.
+If you have dental insurance and need the procedure to preserve the tooth or restore function, then your insurance will likely offer some coverage.
 However, if you choose to have your teeth bonded for aesthetic purposes, this would be considered a cosmetic treatment and your insurance will likely not offer coverage.
 Minor reshaping of a single tooth can cost less than $300.
 More in depth treatment, such evening out your bite, can cost a few thousands of dollars.

 Your dental insurance may cover tooth bonding if they deem it medically necessary to restore the function of your tooth, such as repairing a chip or filling a cavity.
 However, most dental insurance companies will typically not cover cosmetic bonding if it is for purely aesthetic purposes.
 It’s best to check with your specific plan to see what procedures your dental insurance covers.